 Perhaps the most crucial element of finding and maintaining sobriety through personal life motivation is learning to feel.
 Studies show that many struggling with addiction turn to alcohol or drugs because they are stressed, have difficulty coping with emotions, and are essentially self-medicating.
 While you may use alcohol for a different reason, those with addiction often use alcohol to numb away emotional pain.

-Using alcohol, you numb your way away from problems, so that they don’t matter.
-Without alcohol, you must learn to accept life, to face it on its own terms, and to take the good with the bad.
+Using alcohol, you numb your way away from problems so that they don’t matter.
+Without alcohol, you must learn to accept life, face it on its own terms, and take the good with the bad.
 This means essentially learning to deal with stress in recovery.
 This can be painful, but is eventually more rewarding and satisfying, because both the good and the bad mean more.

 Glennon Doyle, author of Love Warrior, suggests that once you can accept what life has to offer and enjoy it to the best of your ability, accepting that there will be pain – you can develop a mindset where you no longer need alcohol to cope.